jphmrst/PLC/src/plc/vfp/Logic.lagda.md

 `[`, and that we will usually need to parenthesize `B`.

 For example, we can show that there is a number whose successor is 2.
-The proof the witness, together with the evidence that when we replace `x` with the witness, the resulting formula holds.
+The proof consists of the witness, together with the evidence that when we replace `x` with the witness, the resulting formula holds.

 ```
 _ : ∃[ x ] (suc (x) ≡ 2)